Lu Mi 米璐

 Research

 My research interest is NeuroAI, which studies the intersection of natural intelligence and artificial intelligence.
-During my PhD, I developed advanced deep learning tools for fast and scalable automatic connectomics pipelines to discover the brain, and linking the anatomical structure and neural activity with whole-brain modeling.
+During my PhD, I developed advanced deep learning tools for fast and scalable automatic connectomics pipelines to discover the brain and link the anatomical structure and neural activity with whole-brain modeling.
 In the current collaboration with investigators at the Allen Institute and the University of Washington, I am developing interpretable deep learning approaches including probabilistic modeling and representation learning for biological and artificial systems.
-My research topics broadly include
+My research interests broadly include

-(1) Developing fast and scalable automatic pipelines to discover the brain;
+(1) Developing efficient and scalable automatic pipelines to discover the brain;

 (4) Building brain-inspired AI frameworks.

-I am currently on academia job market in fall/winter 2023.
+I am currently on the academic job market.
 Meanwhile, I'm looking for collaborations with motivated students who are passionate about NeuroAI.
 Drop me an email if you are interested!

 News